mlabuda2/nf-tower-docs/docs/compute-envs/google-cloud-lifesciences.md

 10. You can use a **Filestore file system** to automatically mount a Google Filestore volume in your pipelines.

+11. Apply [**Resource labels**](../resource-labels/overview.md) to the cloud resources consumed by this compute environment.
+Workspace default resource labels are prefilled.

+12. Expand **Staging options** to include optional pre- or post-run Bash scripts that execute before or after the Nextflow pipeline execution in your environment.

-11. You can use the **Environment variables** option to specify custom environment variables for the Head job and/or Compute jobs.
+13. You can use the **Environment variables** option to specify custom environment variables for the Head job and/or Compute jobs.

-12. Configure any advanced options described below, as needed.
+14. Configure any advanced options described below, as needed.

-13. Select **Create** to finalize the compute environment setup.
+15. Select **Create** to finalize the compute environment setup.

 Jump to the documentation for [Launching Pipelines](../launch/launchpad.md).